conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

 they also know how to cross-build themselves, using their own build systems.

-##  Creating Boost packages with native and cross build binaries
+##  Creating Boost packages with native and cross-build binaries